 What is an AMRF?
 (Approved Minimum Retirement Fund)

-If you are unable to provide proof of a guaranteed income of €12,700 per year, you must invest up to €63,500 of your pension into an Approved Minimum Retirement Fund (AMRF).
+If you cannot provide proof of a guaranteed income of €12,700 per year, you must invest up to €63,500 of your pension into an Approved Minimum Retirement Fund (AMRF).

-However, recent pension increases in 2019 mean that anybody who has full state pension entitlement should be over the €12,700 limit and should be able to invest their funds straight into an ARF.
-The AMRF requirement will only affect you if you’re taking your pension benefits before you’re receiving a State Pension.
+However, recent pension increases in 2019 mean that anybody with full state pension entitlement should be over the €12,700 limit and be able to invest their funds straight into an ARF.
+The AMRF requirement will only affect you if you’re taking your pension benefits before receiving a State Pension.

 What is an ARF?
 (Approved Retirement Fund)